Skip To Content

 2.1.2 The public record of the proceeding consists of the following documents, subject to rules 2.2.2 and 2.2.3:

-1. notices of hearing, notices of application, statements of particulars, agreed statements of fact, notices of motion, motion records, books of authorities, factums and written submissions filed with the Tribunal;
+1. notices of hearing, notices of application, statements of particulars, agreed statements of fact, statement of uncontested facts, notices of motion, motion records, books of authorities, factums and written submissions filed with the Tribunal;

 2. exhibits, including any marked for identification;